Amman Quick Facts

 The program also includes educational excursions to Petra, Wadi Rum, Jerash, and Aqaba.
 There is a five-day rural visit when students live with Bedouin families in the southern Ma’an region of Jordan.

 Students live in homestays for nine weeks in Amman.
-If homestays are not available due to cultural considerations, students will be housed in apartments.
 Other accommodations during the program include hostels and small hotels.

 Number of Students